Mahin556/aws/IAM/iam-roles.md

     2. AWS checks the **role’s trust policy** to see if this user is allowed.
     3. If allowed, AWS returns **temporary security credentials**.
     4. The user can now perform actions allowed by the **role’s permission policy**.

+    * To switch role go to top left and click on switch role.

     ## 5️⃣ Notes / Best Practices
     * Keep **trust policies minimal**; only allow specific users or services to assume roles.